Rusovce: Tourism

 Main sights include the ruins of the Roman military camp Gerulata, part of Limes Romanus, and Rusovce mansion built in the 19th century in the Neogothic style, located in the English park.
 Currently, it is closed to public.

 Dunajské luhy Protected Landscape Area comprises some parts of the borough and is located east of the municipality.

 Demographics

-According to the 2011 census, the municipality had 2,845 inhabitants.
-2,380 of inhabitants were Slovaks, 284 Hungarians and 181 others and unspecified.
+According to the 2021 census, the municipality had 4,388 inhabitants.
+3,797 of the inhabitants were Slovaks, 238 Hungarians and 353 others and unspecified, who were mostly Czech.